AwesomeCronk/SiliconPython/notes/notes.md

 * copy `testing` to `previous`
 * copy `next` to `testing`
 * read memory address `testing` into `available`
-* if `blockComp` greater or equal then go to state 4, else go to state 3
+* if `sufficient` then go to state 4, else go to state 3
 ### State 3 (walk)
 * read memory address `testing` + 4 into `next`
 * go to state 2